slatedb/slatedb-website/docs/architecture.md

 * **wal_id_last_compacted**: The last WAL ID that was contained in a memtable written to L0 at the time the manifest was written..
 * **wal_id_last_seen**: The most recent WAL ID seen at the head of the WAL at the time the manifest was written.
 WAL SSTables older than this ID should not be read and are eligible for garbage collection.
 * **l0_last_compacted**: The Last L0 SSTable that was compacted at the time the manifest was written.
 L0 SSTables older than this ID should not be read and are eligible for garbage collection.
-* **l0**: A list of currently availbale L0 SSTables.
+* **l0**: A list of currently available L0 SSTables.
 * **compacted**: A list of sorted runs (SRs) that are currently available to read.
 * **snapshots**: A list of read snapshots.
 This feature is not yet implemented, but will allow clients to create snapshots.
 Snapshots will allow writers to have multi-version concurrency control (MVCC) semantics.
-Readers can use snapshots to ensure they have a consistent view of the state of the database (and that gabage collectors won't delete SSTables that are still being read).
+Readers can use snapshots to ensure they have a consistent view of the state of the database (and that garbage collectors won't delete SSTables that are still being read).

 ## Compaction